1998 in Canadian soccer: Conference Quarterfinals

+Conference Semifinals

 Canadian Professional Soccer League

 Eight teams played in this league, all of which were based in Canada.
 It was considered a Division 3 league in the Canadian soccer league system.

 Premier Development Soccer League

 Three Canadian teams (Abbotsford Athletes In Action, Okanagan Valley Challenge, and Victoria Umbro Select) played in this league, which also contained 33 teams from the United States.
 It is considered a Division 4 league in the Canadian soccer league system.